andrew24601/usx/README.md

 If there are circumstances where this isn’t appropriate – for example there is a section of your UI where you want to be updating elements dynamically but separate from the rest of the elements.
 E.g. Dynamic updates for a drag and drop operation but you don’t want the usx.update to be evaluated for all the elements on the page.

-The usx.create() function creates an entirely isolated USX context - the function returns a new usx function with the same interface, but all the behaviour is isolated to the context that has just been created.
+The usx.createContext() function creates an entirely isolated USX context - the function returns a new usx function with the same interface, but all the behaviour is isolated to the context that has just been created.

 ~~~~
-import usxfactory from 'usx';
+import {usx} from 'usx';
-const usx = usxfactory.create();
+const context = usx.createContext();
 ~~~~

 ## Components